Do mystery shoppers have to find something negative to report?

 2. By Phone

 The Servimer founder applied this analogy at the time when Servimer was formed.
-While being tired of the mystery shops providing only positive information about customer service.
-See Approach page the founder needed services that describe operations AS IS and in details required by the industry.
-Similar to the 1957 novel about the Second World War by Scottish writer Alistair MacLean Guns of Navarone, where militafy intelligence of the island was done by the fortress expert pretending to be a drunk and precisely evaluating the locations of the coastal artillery guns, Servimer has internal shopper training system that takes inexpereinced shoppers and produces recon specialists for certain industries.
+While being tired of the mystery shops providing only positive information about customer service, a new method was established by Servimer.
+See the Approach page to see the founder's view of services that describe operations AS IS and in details required by the industry.
+Similar to the 1957 novel about the Second World War by Scottish writer Alistair MacLean, Guns of Navarone, where military intelligence of the island was done by the fortress expert pretending to be a drunk and precisely evaluating the locations of the coastal artillery guns, Servimer has internal shopper training system that takes inexperienced shoppers and produces recon specialists for certain industries.

 This is what makes Servimer so uniquely different from other MSCs.